 Gregg County Jail

-Find Police Beat and a full list of calls for service by clicking 'police' at news-journal.com.
+— Find Police Beat by clicking on “police” at news-journal.com.
 Gregg County Crime Stoppers might pay up to $1,000 for information leading to an arrest or conviction.
-To report a crime, call (903) 236-STOP.
+To report a crime, call (903) 236- STOP.